homestar92/ring-lardner-transcriptions/The Absent-Minded Beggar.md

 "I've waited this long, I guess I can wait a little longer," said Beth, and left him.

 Well, the fifth day was something entirely different.
 One of the partners.
-H. N. Comer- ford, was in Chicago.
-At a quarter of nine, the other partner, J. L. Beasley, called up to say he was going fishing; he knew that old Fred Howard, his chief and only clerk unless you counted John Knowles was capable of running the who e works sing'e-handed.
+H. N. Comerford, was in Chicago.
+At a quarter of nine, the other partner, J. L. Beasley, called up to say he was going fishing; he knew that old Fred Howard, his chief and only clerk unless you counted John Knowles was capable of running the whole works sing'e-handed.
 The rest of the office force was made up of the telegraph operator the telephone girl, the marker and the pretty new stenographer Miss Davenport

 Old Howard was usually on deck at nine o'clock sharp.
-This morning his wife tele- phoned at ten after nine that he had broken a leg trying to get on a street-car.
+This morning his wife telephoned at ten after nine that he had broken a leg trying to get on a street-car.
 Miss Davenport came into John's room to tell him the news and he nearly fainted.
 When he had pulled himself together, he rushed into the main office and instructed the telephone girl to put all calls on his wire; he would keep Miss Davenport with him and when orders came in, he would write them down and repeat them aloud so she could write them down, too, and there would be less chance of mistakes.

 The telegraph operator eminded him that the daily market letter must be got out and sent to all customers and prospective customers.
 John decided that it was best to start this letter at once; his ignorance of what a market letter should contain was colossal and it would take all his spare time to write it.